pngan/esp-flag-relay/README.md

 # Running the Flag Relay

 After connecting the power to the Flag Relay, the Reset  Button must be pressed on the ESP-8266 board, in order for it to start running.
+The following diagram indicates what the reset button is connected to:
 <img src="readme/IMG_5796.jpg" height="400">